 MEMBERSHIP GUIDE – High Weald Beekeepers Association

-- Membership fees will be shown on the current Membership Application.
+- The membership year runs from the 1st October to 30th September (e.
+1st October 2015 to 30th September 2016).
+Membership fees will be shown on the current Membership Application.

 - FULL MEMBERSHIP :

 - PARTNER MEMBERSHIP :

-- ASSOCIATE/SOCIAL MEMBER:
+- ASSOCIATE/SOCIAL MEMBER

 - BEE DISEASE INSURANCE

-BDI runs from 1st January to 31st December.
-Full and Junior Membership includes BDI for up to 3 hives.
-Should a member have more than 3 colonies (or hives) then an additional premium will need to be paid.
-Members should have insurance to cover ALL hives/colonies, including nuclei.
-Failure to insure the full number of hives/colonies will render any claim invalid.
-Additional insurance can be purchased at any time by contacting the Treasurer.
-Partner Membership does not include any BDI.
+Full and Young Persons membership includes Bee Disease Insurance (BDI) for up to 3 hives.
+Should you have more than 3 colonies (or hives) then an additional premium will need to be paid.
+You should have Insurance to cover ALL hives/colonies, including Nuclei.
+Failure to insure the full number of hives/colonies you own will render any claim invalid.
+Additional Insurance can be purchased at any time by contacting the Treasurer.
+Partner membership does not include any BDI.

 - EVENTS and MEETINGS

-The HWBKA has an apiary site which is available for members to use, by prior arrangement with the apiary Manager, as a temporary ‘out apiary’ to facilitate moving bees in the active season.
+We have an Apiary site which is available for members to use, by prior arrangement with the Apiary Manager, as a temporary alternative ‘out apiary’ to facilitate moving bees in the active season.

-- DATA PROTECTION and PRIVACY
+- DATA PROTECTION ACT

 - MEMBERSHIP FEE INCREASES